Skip to main content

 Education

-Peace Corps is uniquely positioned to provide the support that the Dominican Education system needs to reach its goals for childhood literacy.
-Spanish Primary Literacy Promoters serve as a resource for school staff, students and families.
-Specifically, Volunteers will work with teachers to integrate interactive teaching practices into the classroom, with students to improve their reading skills, and with families to strengthen their involvement in education.
-Work will involve modeling and/or co-teaching literacy strategies, improving classroom management skills, developing teaching materials, tutoring students, involving families in literacy, and promoting a culture of reading.
+Peace Corps is uniquely positioned to provide the support that the Dominican education system needs to reach its goals for childhood literacy.
+Spanish Primary Literacy Promoters serve as a resource for school staff, students, and families.
+Specifically, Volunteers work with teachers to integrate interactive teaching practices into the classroom, with students to improve their reading skills, and with families to strengthen their involvement in education.
+Work involves modeling and/or co-teaching literacy strategies, improving classroom management skills, developing teaching materials, tutoring students, involving families in literacy, and promoting a culture of reading.

-Peace Corps Education Volunteers dedicate the majority of their time working directly in an elementary school with teachers, librarians, school counselors and students.
-Using the Dominican school curriculum along with supplemental materials Volunteers provide daily and consistent support to teachers, students and families that otherwise would not be possible.
+Peace Corps Education Volunteers mainly work in elementary schools with teachers, librarians, school counselors, and students.
+Using the Dominican school curriculum along with supplemental materials, Volunteers provide daily and consistent support to teachers, students, and families.

 Teaching English as a Foreign Language (TEFL)